gmarmstrong/pandoc-actions/README.md

 [![Pandoc CI](https://github.com/gmarmstrong/pandoc-artifact/actions/workflows/main.yml/badge.svg)](https://github.com/gmarmstrong/pandoc-artifact/actions/workflows/main.yml)
 [![GitHub](https://img.shields.io/github/license/gmarmstrong/pandoc-actions?color=informational)](LICENSE)

-This project demonstrates a example workflow using [pandoc](https://pandoc.org/) to convert a Markdown file, `docs/SLIDES.md`, into an interactive [reveal.js](https://revealjs.com/) slideshow presentation.
-The output HTML file is then uploaded to the GitHub repository as a build artifact, which is available for [download through the GitHub repository](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts) (through the web browser, CLI, [or even another Action](https://github.com/actions/download-artifact)) _without_ having to commit the build artifact to source.
+This project demonstrates a GitHub Actions workflow for using [pandoc](https://pandoc.org/) to convert a Markdown file, `docs/SLIDES.md`, into an interactive [reveal.js](https://revealjs.com/) slideshow presentation.
+The task is automatically run upon any push, pull request, or manual workflow dispatch.
+The output HTML file is then uploaded to the GitHub repository's build artifacts, which is available for download from ([through the web browser, the GitHub CLI](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts), [or even another Action](https://github.com/actions/download-artifact)) _without_ having to commit a build artifact to source.

 ## Demo